 The top three remain the same here as Ness chalks down another win, albeit with a reduced share of the votes, compared to last year's 39%.
 Inner Range increases its share by just under 2% while Bosch rallied to increase its vote share by nearly 5%.
 Honeywell climbs from joint sixth up to fourth place while Tiandy drops one place to sixth.
 Axis returns to the board after a two-year absence and is just a vote or two away from Honeywell.
-There's no place this year for Risco Group or Paradox, fourth and joint-sixth respectively last year.
+There's no place this vear for Risco Group or Paradox. fourth and joint-sixth respectively last year.

-- 4th Honeywell 9.33%

-- 5th Axis 8.81%

-- 6th Tiandy 6.74%
+4th Honeywell - 9.33% 5th Axis - 8.81% 6th Tiandy - 6.74%